-I used my 28-105mm lens, zoomed at 105mm, so obviously this is not a photo of Saturn’s rings, although it is definitely reminiscent.
+I used my 28-105mm lens, zoomed at 105mm, so obviously this is not a photo of Saturn’s rings, although it could be mistaken.
 It’s actually a copy of Animals by Pink Floyd, spinning around at 33 rpm on my record player.

 I had to do a little bit of retouching on this because there were lots of dust spots.
 I keep forgetting that my D200 needs a serious cleaning, and while it’s fine most of the time, when I stop it way down and I’m shooting bright or mid-tones (like the example above, or say a cloudy sky) then I see hundreds, if not thousands of little marks on the final image.
 It’s real nuisance, and one of the two major pain points when it comes to DSLR photography.
 The other pain point is the rapid rate at which cameras are developing, keeping us caught this endless cycle of having to upgrade equipment.
 Or not.
 Aside from the dirty sensor, and some noise issues at high ISO setting, my D200 is still an excellent camera and I’m not in any rush to replace it.
 Unless Nikon decides to bring out a D400 as replacement to the 300s.
 But that’s another story.